 - 12 Do fish have REM sleep?

-- 18 Can fish sleep with light on?
+- 20 Can fish sleep with the light on?

-- 19 Can fish sleep with blue light on
+- 21 Can fish sleep with a blue light on

 All other amphibians and land animals and birds all close their eyes to get sleep.
 But, fish does not sleep that way.
 As they don’t have eyelids, how could they close their eyes?
 So, how do they sleep?
 Let’s find out the best answer to this “most wanted Question.”